Why the 9 to 5 was making me sick: Part 2 of Why I Quit my Career

 - Raynaud’s Syndrome (This is where any change towards a cooler temperature turns my fingers and toes freezing cold, white and then grey.
 This doesn’t really affect my life much but I include it because it’s quite random.
 And I’m always hoping someone will see the list of conditions and go oh yeah I know exactly why you have those and how to cure it.
 That hasn’t happened yet but its still worth a shot).

-In fact when I quit my job, I had spent so long in that state of just keeping myself well enough to function.
-I could no long identify what I enjoyed doing.
+In fact, when I quit my job, I had spent so long in that state of just keeping myself well enough to function.
+I could no longer identify what I enjoyed doing.

 One night when I getting ready for bed, crying because I had work the next day.
 I had the thought that I could end my life right now and then I would never have to worry about work again.